irarainey/beeching/README.md

     beeching [OPTIONS]

 OPTIONS:
-    -s, --subscription    The subscription id to use -n, --name            The name (or partial name) of the resources to axe -t, --tag             The tag key and value of the resources to axe -r, --resource-types  Restrict the types of the resources to axe -g, --resource-group  Restrict the resource group of the resources to axe -e, --exclude         The name of the resources to exclude from the axe -f, --force           Force the axe to delete the resources if locked -y, --yes             Skip the confirmation prompt
+    -s, --subscription     The subscription id to use -n, --name             The name (or partial name) of the resources to axe -t, --tag              The tag key and value of the resources to axe -r, --resource-types   Restrict the types of the resources to axe -e, --exclude          The name of the resources to exclude from the axe -f, --force            Force the axe to delete the resources if locked -y, --yes              Skip the confirmation prompt
     -q, --quiet            Do not show any output
     -w, --what-if          Show which resources would face the axe -h, --help             Prints help information
     -d, --debug            Increase logging verbosity to show all debug logs

 COMMANDS:
     axe    The mighty axe that culls the resources